stefaanc/steps/docs/powershell/native-commands-that-write-status-info-to-stderr.md

 ## Native Commands That Write Status-Info To stderr

-Some native commands, like `curl` or `openssl`, write status-info to the standard error stream (`stderr`).
+Some native commands, like `curl`, `putty` or `openssl`, write status-info to the standard error stream (`stderr`).
 When the standard output stream (`stdout`) is used for output that is typically captured in a file or piped to another command, then one of the only two ways a native command can provide extra information without polluting the standard output, is to write to the error stream (the second way is for the native command to use the exit-code to return a status-indication).

 Let's write a script to simulate this